Evaluation of PID Performance at CEPC and Optimization with Combined dN/dx and Time-of-Flight Data: Results

-Quantitatively, TABLE~\ref{tab:effpur} presents the kaon identification efficiency, purity, and their product for different detector configurations over the full momentum range.
-In the TPC-only case (a), although the kaon efficiency reaches a high level of 99.3\%, the purity drops drastically to 14.3\%, yielding a low overall performance (efficiency–purity product of 14.2\%).
-This stark imbalance originates from the limited separation power of the TPC at low momenta, where the Bethe-Bloch curves for kaons and pions significantly overlap, leading to a high misidentification rate.
+Quantitatively, Table~\ref{tab:effpur} presents the kaon identification efficiency, purity, and their product for different detector configurations over the full momentum range.
+In the low-momentum region ($0.25 < p < 1.0~\mathrm{GeV}/c$), the TPC-only configuration suffers from a critically low purity of only 6.93\%, despite a reasonable efficiency of 91.6\%.
+The OTK cannot provide effective separation due to geometrical constraints; consequently, the efficiency–purity product of the TPC+OTK configuration is only 8.3\% in this low-momentum region.
+The ITK plays a crucial role in this regime.
+By combining the ITK with the OTK and TPC, the kaon efficiency reaches a high level of 99.9\%, while the purity achieves 81.9\%.

-Importantly, the purity degradation is not solely due to detector resolution but also strongly influenced by the overwhelming abundance of pions.
-In hadronic $Z$ decays, pions dominate the charged hadron population.
-As a result, even a small fraction of pions misidentified as kaons can severely contaminate the kaon sample.
-This is particularly evident in the TPC-only scenario: although most true kaons are correctly identified, the large number of misidentified pions dilutes the kaon purity and renders the PID result less useful for precision measurements.

-With the inclusion of OTK (b), purity improves to 25.7\% while maintaining high efficiency (99.0\%), boosting the overall product to 25.5\%.
-The ToF information from OTK helps better separate pions from kaons in the intermediate momentum range ($1\sim3$GeV/c), reducing misclassification.
-However, due to its large radius, OTK remains ineffective for low-momentum tracks (p $<1$GeV/c), where pion contamination is most problematic.

-The full combination of ITK, TPC, and OTK (c) substantially enhances the kaon purity to 87.4\%, while efficiency slightly decreases to 96.8\%, yielding an efficiency–purity product of 84.6\%.
-The addition of ITK significantly improves the PID performance in the sub-GeV region, where the TPC and OTK alone fail to provide sufficient separation.
-The notable reduction in pion-induced background leads to a much cleaner kaon sample, making this configuration suitable for broad momentum coverage.

-Finally, the momentum-dependent strategy (d), which dynamically selects the optimal detector combination for each momentum region—ITK+TPC+OTK for p $< 1$GeV/c, TPC+OTK for $1 <$ p $< 3$GeV/c, and TPC only for p $ > 3$GeV/c—achieves the best overall balance.
-It yields the highest purity (92.4\%) and efficiency (99.4\%), leading to an optimal performance with a product of 91.8\%.
-This result underscores the effectiveness of tailoring PID configuration according to detector geometry and track kinematics, especially in mitigating the dominant pion background.
+In the intermediate momentum range ($1.0 < p < 5.0~\mathrm{GeV}/c$), a significant performance leap is observed with the addition of OTK.
+While the TPC-only case maintains a moderate efficiency (88.3\%), its purity remains inadequate at 44.6\%.
+By incorporating OTK, the purity sharply increases to 98.0\%, yielding an efficiency–purity product of 96.3\%.
+In the presence of a high mis-identification rate caused by the overlapping response curves in the dN/dx observable, the TOF information provided by the OTK offers effective kaon separation.

+At $5.0 < p < 40~\mathrm{GeV}/c$, the TPC emerges as the dominant contributor to the PID process.
+The performance becomes relatively stable across all configurations, with efficiencies consistently around 93\% and purity near 89\%.
+In this regime, the marginal gain from adding ITK or OTK is limited (approximately 2\% in purity).
+As the momentum increases, the ToF differences between particle species decrease, which reduces the timing-based separation capability of the ITK and OTK.
+In this momentum regime, the TPC provides the primary contribution to the identification.